janosh/thesis/thesis.typ

 In return, however, #mace-mp achieves a much lower false positive rate (FPR) which measures the fraction of PBE-dynamically stable structures that are predicted as unstable.
 #mace-mp's FPR = 0.12 compares very favorably to #chgnet's 0.87 and #m3gnet's 0.63.

-In @fig:ffonon-regr-metrics-table, $R^2_Omega_"ph DOS"$ and $R^2_Omega_"max"$ measure how much of the variation in the discretized PBE phonon DOS and the highest phonon frequency across the #phonon-analysis-mp-ids.len() test materials is captured by each model.
+In @tab:ffonon-regr-metrics-table, $R^2_Omega_"ph DOS"$ and $R^2_Omega_"max"$ measure how much of the variation in the discretized PBE phonon DOS and the highest phonon frequency across the #phonon-analysis-mp-ids.len() test materials is captured by each model.

 #figure(
   image("figs/phonons/parity-pbe-vs-ml-max-freq.svg", width: 80%),